wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

     *   For vehicle tracking metrics, specialized logic in `calculate_vehicle_emissions` function processes the structured vehicle data.
     *   Unit conversion is performed if needed, with common conversions handled automatically.
     *   The (potentially converted) activity amount is multiplied by the factor value.
+    *   For vehicle metrics, calculations are performed separately for each vehicle record.
 5.  **Store Result:** The calculated value is saved into the `CalculatedEmissionValue` model, linking back to the source `ReportedMetricValue` and the factor used.
+For vehicle metrics, each vehicle gets its own record.
 6.  **Cleanup:** Orphaned calculations (those with no valid source RPVs) are automatically removed during recalculation.

 ## Implementation Status